-- Cover surfaces of sawed beams with a wet burlap and plastic sheeting during transport and storage. - Test the specimen within 7 days of sawing. - Submerge the beams in lime-saturated water at 73.5 ± 3.5°F (23.0 ± 2.0°C) for at least 40 hours immediately prior to flexural testing. - Test the beam promptly after removal from water storage. - Cover the beam with wet burlap or absorbent cover between the removal from water storage to testing, in accordance with AASHTO T 97.
-52
+- Cover surfaces of sawed beams with a wet burlap and plastic sheeting during transport and storage. - Test the specimen within 7 days of sawing. - Submerge the beams in lime-saturated water at 73.5 ± 3.5°F (23.0 ± 2.0°C) for at least 40 hours immediately prior to flexural testing. - Test the beam promptly after removal from water storage. - Cover the beam with wet burlap between the removal from water storage to testing, in accordance with AASHTO T 97.
+53

-Reporting (Beams)
+REPORTING (Beams)